cygnus06/cygnus06/README.md

 # 💫 About Me:
 Hi!
-I am Jahnavi, a Computers and Communications undergrad.<br><br>🧐 I am currently learning Networking and Unix shell programming.<br>✨ I am familiar with coding and problem solving in C and java.<br>🚀 I am an avid space enthusiast.
+I am Jahnavi, a Computers and Communications undergrad.<br><br>🧐 I am currently learning NLP with NLTK, Embedded software.<br>✨ I am familiar with coding and problem solving in C and java.<br>🚀 I am an avid space enthusiast.

 # 💻 Tech Stack: